-STATEMENT OF GAIL GIBSON HUNT, EXECUTIVE DIRECTOR, NATIONAL ALLIANCE FOR CAREGIVING, BETHESDA, MD
+STATEMENT OF GAIL GIBSON HUNT, EXECUTIVE DIRECTOR.
+NATIONAL ALLIANCE FOR CAREGIVING, BETHESDA, MD nursing homes and assisted living.

 Ms. HUNT.
 Thank you for the opportunity to speak this morning on the role of women as participants in our nation's long-term care system.
 As we have heard over and over this morning, long-term care has a female face.
 Because we live longer, more of us will now and in the future will require long-term care at home, in community settings and in nursing homes.